 Boric acid can be really effective in treating vaginal yeast infections, especially when other antifungal treatments haven't worked, or when you're dealing with recurring infections caused by unusual yeast species.
 In some cases, boric acid might work even better than the first-line treatments like antifungals, especially when you're up against atypical Candida species.

 For example, the Centers for Disease Control and Prevention (CDC) guidelines recommend 600 mg of boric acid in a gelatin capsule administered vaginally once daily for three weeks for recurrent non-albicans vulvovaginal candidiasis.
-However, like many other instances in vaginal health, there needs to be more research on the effectiveness of boric acid on all types of Candida.
+Evvy’s Pure Boric Acid Suppositories provide this precise dose, offering a safe and effective option for persistent infections.

 Speaking of atypical Candida strains, a 2007 study found boric acid suppositories solved 63.6% of Candida glabrata infections (a less common vaginal yeast species that can be resistant to OTC treatment, whereas Candida albicans causes most yeast infections).